rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 device and create additional profiles for other devices.
 ========================================================
 ```

-Getting the .ovpn file to your phone is a little challenging.
-Maximize your SSH window and then type:
+To get the **mypixel3xl.ovpn** file to your phone it is easiest to maximize your SSH window and print the file to the terminal window, to copy & paste the output:

 ```
 cat /home/myusername/ovpns/mypixel3xl.ovpn
 ```

-Press `CTRL-` until the screen zooms out to a point where you can see the entire ovpn file printed on the screen.
+Press `CTRL` `-` until the screen zooms out to a point where you can see the entire ovpn file printed on the screen.
 The first line will have the word `client` and the last line is `</tls-crypt>`.
 Highlighting this entire chunk with a mouse will cause a scissor icon to appear in the middle of your SSH window, this means this selection has been copied to your clipboard.

-Paste this into your favorite Text Editor and save the file with a .ovpn extension.
+Paste this into your favorite Text Editor and save the file with an **.ovpn** extension.

 Around Line 12, edit the line which reads `cipher AES-256-CBC` and change it to read: